SuppliedOrange/Chatroulette-Custom-Selfie/README.md

 [![Chrome OS](https://img.shields.io/badge/Get_it_on_webstore-3d89fc?style=for-the-badge&logo=google%20chrome&logoColor=white)](https://chrome.google.com/webstore/detail/chatroulette-custom-selfie/diioniigmlfehfeoojmgonobbmkndffe)

 ### Tired of looking like an exhausted goblin before taking a selfie on Chatroulette? <br>
 ### This extension allows you to use ANY image as your selfie.
-So go out, take a nice picture from your phone and upload it on Chatroulette!
+So go out, take a nice picture on your phone and upload it on Chatroulette!

 <hr>